 Continue reading to find out more about healthy body temperature for babies, adults and adults above 65.

-What is healthy body temperature?
-Is it same for all age persons?
+What is a healthy body temperature?
+Is it the same for all ages?

 Your body’s ability to regulate temperature changes as you grow older.